core23/dicewars/README.md

 $ mvn java:exec
 ```

-Build the project and create a runable JAR
+Build the project and create a runnable JAR

 ```
 $ mvn package